 Regardless of your age, ability, or experience, we have strong relationships with several community partners where you can put faith and love into action by becoming the hands and feet of Jesus Christ in our communities, nation, and world.

-If you’re looking for an opportunity to serve others in the greater St. Louis area, explore these missional opportunities:
+If you’re ready to jump into an opportunity to serve others in the greater St. Louis area, explore these missional opportunities:

 The Early Response team, in partnership with The United Methodist Committee on Relief (UMCOR), provide first response to natural disasters.
 ERT’s fill a specific need in the early days after a disaster to clean out flood-damaged homes, remove debris, place tarps on homes, and otherwise help to prevent further damage, while providing a caring Christian presence.
 For more information, please contact John Himpel.

 Epworth is a United Methodist-related community nonprofit with the mission of helping children, youth and families move toward self-sufficiency by focusing on health, housing, education and employment.
 Volunteers are needed for hosting parties, making meals, and providing a loving presence.
-To learn more, please contact ministry leader Barb Zenser.
+To learn more, click here.
+To find out more, contact Barb Zenser.

 Habitat for Humanity St Louis is an ecumenical, non-profit organization.
 Its goal is to eliminate poverty housing in St. Louis city and county by using volunteers to build affordable homes for deserving families.
 Manchester UMC has been partnering with Habitat since 1997, helping to build 27 houses.
 If you enjoy physical work and are 16 years or older, you qualify!
 To find out more, contact Barb and Terry Zenser.